Tmsb-ba/GPA-predictor-with-neural-network/README.md

 * Demographic Information: Age, gender, and ethnicity.

-## Approaches
+## Models

-### TensorFlow/Keras Implementation
-*  All features were normalized using standard scaling to ensure all features have comparable ranges.
-*  The dataset was split into training (70%) and testing (30%) subsets for model evaluation.
-#### Model Architecture
-A fully connected deep neural network (DNN) was designed.
-The network consists of:

-* 5 hidden layers with decreasing units (256 → 16) and ReLU activations.
-* A final dense layer for regression output (GPA prediction).
-#### Training
-* Mean Squared Error (MSE) was used as the loss function.

-* The Adam optimizer was chosen for efficient training.

-* The model was trained over 30 epochs with a batch size of 32.

-### PyTorch Implementation
-#### Preprocessing
-* The raw numerical data was directly used without any normalization or encoding.

-* The dataset was divided into training and testing sets (70/30 split).
+The project is divided into two main parts:

-No additional preprocessing steps, such as handling missing values or feature selection, were applied.

-#### Model Architecture

-A fully connected neural network (3 layers) was implemented using PyTorch:

-* Input layer with 64 neurons.

-* Hidden layers with 64 and 32 neurons, activated by ReLU.

-* Output layer with 1 neuron for regression (GPA prediction).

-#### Training
+1. **Prediction of GPA using TensorFlow/Keras**

+2. **Prediction of GPA using PyTorch**

+For the TensorFlow/Keras implementation, all numerical features were normalized using standard scaling to ensure consistent ranges.
+The dataset was split into training (70%) and testing (30%) subsets.
+The model was a fully connected deep neural network (DNN) with five hidden layers, each with progressively decreasing units (256 → 16) and ReLU activations.
+The final output layer contained one neuron for GPA regression.
+Training was conducted over 30 epochs with a batch size of 32 using the Mean Squared Error (MSE) loss function and the Adam optimizer.

+For the PyTorch implementation, the raw numerical data was used directly without normalization or encoding.
+The dataset was split into training (70%) and testing (30%) subsets.
+The model consisted of a fully connected neural network with two hidden layers (64 and 32 neurons) using ReLU activations, and a final output layer with one neuron for GPA regression.
+Training was performed over 250 epochs using the Mean Squared Error (MSE) loss function and the Adam optimizer with a learning rate of 0.01.

+## Results

+For TensorFlow/Keras model

+* Test Loss (MSE): 0.0561

-* The Mean Squared Error (MSE) loss function was used.
+* Test Mean Absolute Error (MAE): 0.1549

-* The Adam optimizer was employed with a learning rate of 0.01.

-* The model was trained for 250 epochs.
+For PyTorch model

+* Test R-Squared (R² Score): 0.8901

+The TensorFlow/Keras model showed strong performance with low test loss and MAE, while the PyTorch model achieved a high R² score, indicating that it effectively explained the variance in the GPA values.